snowplow/snowplow/1-trackers/no-js/README.md

-# The SnowPlow No-JavaScript tracker (pixel tracker)
+# The Snowplow No-JavaScript tracker (pixel tracker)

-The SnowPlow No-JavaScript (No-JS) tracker can be used to track views of HTML pages that do not support JavaScript.
+The Snowplow No-JavaScript (No-JS) tracker can be used to track views of HTML pages that do not support JavaScript.
 Examples include:

 * HTML emails
 * Pages hosted on 3rd party websites (e.g. READMEs on Github)
 * Product listings on 3rd party marketplaces (e.g. eBay)

-The No-JavaScript tracker is effectively a wizard that generates a static SnowPlow tracking tag for a particular HTML page e.g. email.
-The wizard takes a set of inputs e.g. collector endpoint and page title, and generates a tracking tag that works with any of the SnowPlow collectors.
+The No-JavaScript tracker is effectively a wizard that generates a static Snowplow tracking tag for a particular HTML page e.g. email.
+The wizard takes a set of inputs e.g. collector endpoint and page title, and generates a tracking tag that works with any of the Snowplow collectors.

 The wizard source code can be found [here][wizard].
 The logic for generating the tag is stored in the [Javascript file][js-wizard] invoked by the wizard.